-Travel.State.Gov > Intercountry Adoption > Adoption Process > Before You Adopt > Adoption by Non-U.S. Citizens living in the U.S.
+Travel.State.Gov > Intercountry Adoption > Adoption Process > Before You Adopt > Adoption by Non-U.S. Citizens Living in the United States

-Each year, the Office of Children’s Issues learns of cases in which lawful permanent residents (LPRs) of the United States have legally adopted a child in another country but later learn that the child cannot join them in the United States.
-An LPR may bring an adopted foreign-born child to the United States based on an approved Form I-130, Petition for Alien Relative in the family based second preference immigrant category "F2A" if the adopted child meets the definition of "child" in Section 101(b)(1)(E) of the Immigration and Nationality Act (INA).
-This section of law requires: 1) the child be adopted while under the age of 16 (or 18 if the sibling exception applies), 2) that the child has been in the legal custody of the adoptive parent for at least two years, and 3) that the child has jointly resided with the adoptive parent for at least two years.
+Lawful permanent residents (LPRs) may bring an adopted foreign-born child to the United States as a "child" under Section 101(b)(1)(E) of the Immigration and Nationality Act (INA) based on an approved Form I-130, Petition for Alien Relative.
+This section of the INA requires: 1) the child be adopted while under the age of 16 (or 18 if the sibling exception applies), 2) that the child has been in the legal custody of the adoptive parent for at least two years, and 3) that the child has jointly resided with the adoptive parent for at least two years.
 These requirements must be satisfied before the LPR adoptive parent(s) may file an immigrant visa petition for the child.
-This type of visa is known as a “family preference immigrant visa.”
 The accrual of joint residence does not have to be continuous and multiple periods of time can be added together to fulfill the two year requirement.
 To establish joint residence, the adoptive parent must demonstrate s/he is exercising primary parental control of the child.
 Typically, mere visits will not constitute joint residence.
-An LPR may travel outside the United States; however, if the LPR remains outside of the United States for an extended period of time, s/he may be deemed to have abandoned his or her LPR status.

 However, an adoption alone will not convey any U.S. immigration status to a child.
 LPRs who wish to adopt a specific child, who is living in the United States, but who is NOT already a U.S. citizen or U.S. lawful permanent resident, should visit the USCIS website for more information and consider consulting an attorney who specializes in immigration law and intercountry adoptions.